 The Bienen School of Music launched a new undergraduate core musicology curriculum in fall 2019.
-One goal of the revised curriculum was to provide students a more inclusive and diverse representation of classical music.
+One goal of the revised curriculum is to provide students a more inclusive and diverse representation of classical music.
 Faculty will continually update these courses, which have been well-received by students.

 The Classical Canon

 Is "classical music" truly universal?
 Are there identifiable, qualitative musical differences between music in the canon and other works which have not entered the repertoire?
 This course seeks to interrogate the processes that made famous "classical" works famous and examine to what extent social factors such as nationalism, racism, and gender influenced the formation of the canon.
-See Full Class Description >

 Performers and Performance

 This core course focuses on what it means to be—or meant to be—a musician at different times of history and cultures.
 Case studies include the history of conductors, the history of Western classical music performance in East Asia and Asian musicians abroad, jazz pianists and singers, issues of gender and race in opera, Black musicians and crossing boundaries, and the history of bands, among others.
-See Full Description >

 Music in the Present